How to choose a condenser Microphone

 A microphone’s polar pattern dictates where the microphone will pick up the sound from.
 Typically, all condenser microphones use a cardioid pattern, which is suitable for most situations when recording.
 Some microphones will offer a different pattern, or even various patterns, which gives you more options and greater flexibility when recording but does come at an increased cost.

-You can often find pads built in, which lowers the sensitivity of the microphone which can be useful for dampening a loud singer or guitar amp, for example.
+You can often find pads built in, which lowers the volume of the source which can be useful for dampening a loud singer or an overly loud guitar amp, for example.
 Some mics also include a roll off, this removes unwanted low-end frequencies before recording, helping to remove room noise and making it easier to mix!

 Essential microphone accessories often include mic cradles which stop sounds such as stomps from the floor being picked up, resulting in less unwanted low frequency rumble in your music which means a cleaner recording.
 A pop filter is also crucial in cutting back plosive pops from your recordings.
 Often microphones will include at least one of these when you buy them, but it’s certainly worth looking out for as spending the extra on these can do a lot for the quality of your recording!